-eCommerce wins Black Friday and Cyber Monday: Tips from Walmart, Amazon and Alibaba’s
+eCommerce: Black Friday & Cyber Monday: Walmart, Amazon and Alibaba Update

 1. Be prepared to price match

-If there's one thing that Alibaba, Walmart, and Amazon all do well, it's optimising for conversions.
-They make the buyer process as easy as possible, with fool-proof offerings like 'one-click purchase’, promo codes, and the ability to quickly reorder past purchases.
+If there's one thing that Alibaba Walmart and Amazon all do well it's optimizing's for conversions.
+They make the buyer process as easy as possible with fool-proof offerings like 'one-click purchase' promo codes and the ability to quickly reorder past purchases.

 1. User reviews and shares suggest the product is high quality and worth purchasing.